Nan Chiau High School: Nan Chiau Girls High School (1947–1984)

+南侨女子中学

 After the war, the demand for education rose, especially for high school education.
 There was also a rising need to cater to students enrolled in the elementary schools affiliated to the Singapore Hokkien Huay Kuan.
 Thus, Nan Chiau Teachers' Training College was converted into a girls' high school on 8 March 1947, featuring a primary school section.
 Mr Yang Zhen Li was the first principal of the institution, which had an initial student enrolment of 900 students.
 A female hostel was also built in the 1950s.
 By the 1960s, Nan Chiau Girls' High had gained reputation as one of the state's top high schools.
 In 1965, the Singapore Hokkien Huay Kuan spent 2 million dollars to rebuild Nan Chiau Girl's High School to meet the needs of an increased student enrolment.
 During the re-construction, the high school section conducted lessons at a temporary campus at Guillemard Road, while the primary school section continued lessons at the unaffected classroom blocks of the Kim Yam Road campus.
 The new campus was officially opened by then Minister for Education Mr. Ong Pang Boon, on 8 March 1969.

 In 1974, the student population of the institution went up to 2700, the highest in the school's history, with 48 classes in the six-year high-school section and 24 classes at the primary-school section.
 Two-year pre-university classes were also offered to top students alongside senior high classes, with good GCE Advanced Level examination results yearly.
 To cope with the increased enrolment, additional 300 thousand dollars was spent for constructing the 5th storey of the school building.